sigurdroemer/rough_heston/README.md

-See the file 'get_started.m' to get started using the code yourself.
+See the file 'get_started.m' to get started using the Matlab code yourself.
+In the folder '' you will find further scripts validiting the code and experimenting with various settings.